PERIPHERAL NERVE: Chronic Demyelination

 - Other features

-- Individual onion bulbs: Often separated from others by increased endomysial connective tissue
+- Often separated from each other by increased endomysial connective tissue

 - Loss of central axon within onion bulb